Glazed Carrots

 Glazed Carrots are a simple and easy side dish recipes perfect for holidays but quick enough any night of the week.
 Tender carrots that are coated with a buttery brown sugar topping.
 They take only 5 ingredients and 20 minutes to make!

-I love when a recipe is easy enough for a weeknight but fancy enough for holiday dinners and this easy Glazed Carrots recipe is one of them!
+I love when a recipe is easy enough for a weeknight but fancy enough for holiday dinners and this easy glazed carrots recipe is one of them!
 Tender carrots coated with a brown sugar butter glaze are guaranteed to disappear off everyone’s plates – including the picky eaters!

 We love these with Parmesan Crusted Pork Chops and French Onion Meatloaf but they go great with chicken and steak, too.